AsherJN/media-bias-extention/memory-bank/activeContext.md

 4. **UI Refinement**: The interface has been designed with a clean, modern aesthetic using a blue color scheme and expandable content sections.

+5. **Prompt Customization Groundwork**: The AI bias template has been converted to a structured JSON format to enable future user customization of prompts and dashboard items.

 ## Recent Changes

+### Prompt Structure Improvements
+- Converted the AI bias template from a monolithic text file to a structured JSON format
+- Created a parser script (parseTemplate.js) to extract and organize template sections
+- Added configuration properties to enable future toggling and customization of dashboard items
+- Created comprehensive documentation for the JSON structure and its intended usage
+- Laid groundwork for implementing user prompt customization and dashboard configuration

 ### Documentation Updates
 - Completely overhauled README.md to reflect current version 2.0 status and features